How To Start A Nonprofit In Georgia

 - A copy of your Georgia nonprofit articles of incorporation

 - A copy of your nonprofit’s bylaws

 - Your Georgia nonprofit’s EIN

 It’s wise to call your ahead of time to check its requirements.
 Some banks may require you to bring a resolution authorizing you to open a bank account in your nonprofit’s name (particularly if your nonprofit has several directors and/or officers).

 Submit GA Initial and Annual Reports

 The “initial” and “annual” registration reports, both required for nonprofits by the State of Georgia, are really the same report.
 The initial registration report is just the first registration report your nonprofit submits (within 90 days of incorporating), and the annual registration report is due between January 1st and April 1st each year after.
 The form simply asks you to update or confirm your entity’s name, registered agent information, the names and addresses of officers, and other basic information about your nonprofit.
 The filing fee for the initial and annual registration report is $30.

-When you hire Northwest, we’ll send you annual reminders about the deadlines for your Georgia registration reports, but you can also bypass the headache altogether and add our Georgia Annual Registration service for an additional $100 plus state fees.
+When you hire Northwest, we’ll send you initial and annual reminders about the deadlines for your Georgia registration reports, but you can also bypass the headache altogether and add our Georgia Annual Registration service for an additional $100 plus state fees.
 We’ll take care of filing your initial and annual registration reports, so you don’t have to worry about it.